 The World Cancer Leaders Summit in November 2013 launched the refreshed World Cancer Declaration.
 Embodied in target 6 and a foundation of cancer management, is accurate diagnosis.
 Knowing what cancer type and stage the patient has is vital for improving patient outcomes.

-Jim Brierley, co-chair of the UICC TNM Core Committee.
+Dr James Brierley, co-Chair of the UICC TNM Core Committee.

 Efficiently and consistently reporting of these data according to international standards is fundamental for optimal cancer planning, monitoring and evaluation as well as the ability for policy makers to respond to emerging trends and have a more accurate picture of the national cancer control burden.
 As part of our commitment to target 2 UICC is partnering with the Global Initiative on Cancer Registration development (GICR).
-We strongly believe integration of International Collaboration on Cancer Reporting (ICCR) with TNM and GICR advocacy will optimise opportunities for success at country level and create synergies in shaping policies that are supportive for this vital work.
+We strongly believe integration of ICCR with TNM and GICR advocacy will optimise opportunities for success at country level and create synergies in shaping policies that are supportive for this vital work.

-Mary Gospodarowicz, Past President of UICC and co-chair of the UICC TNM Core Committee.
+Professor Mary Gospodarowicz, Past President of UICC and co-Chair of the UICC TNM Core Committee.

 The International Agency for Research on Cancer (IARC) is the specialised cancer agency of the World Health Organization (WHO).
 Its mission is to co-ordinate and conduct cancer research.
 IARC has the objectives of promoting international collaborative research on cancer, in order to provide a scientific basis for the adoption of effective strategies for cancer prevention and control.
 A key activity of IARC is the development and publication of the WHO Classification of Tumours series (‘WHO Blue Books’) that are a vital resource for worldwide pathology reporting of cancer.